 To root prune simply remove the fiddle leaf fig from the pot and shave off the outer couple of centimetres of roots using sharp secateurs.
 The larger the root ball the more you can remove.
 Then repot back into the same pot with fresh potting mix.
 If the plant is too large or heavy to get out of the pot then dig out several ‘plugs’ of old potting mix and replace with fresh mix.
 Also remove any roots growing out from the drainage holes at the pot base.
 Figs usually don’t like this severe root disturbance so water in with eco-seaweed to reduce stress and minimise leaf drop.
 Give another dose a week later.

 Figs which have gotten tall and leggy are best pruned in spring or early summer when plants are actively growing.
-Cut back to just above an existing bud and apply eco-seaweed and eco-aminogro weekly to get new growth happening quickly.
+Cut back to just above an existing bud and apply OCP eco-seaweed and OCP eco-aminogro weekly to get new growth happening quickly.
 If it’s a multi-stemmed plant only prune 1-2 stems at a time, then wait for some new buds to appear before pruning back other stems.
 Don’t waste the clippings as they can be used to easily grow new fiddle leaf figs. Simply stick them in a jar of water and wait.
 After 1-2 months new roots will have developed and you can plant them into small pots.
 Be sure to water regularly until they fully establish.

 Pests and Diseases of Fiddle Leaf Fig